High-dimensional regression with potential prior information on variable importance: Discussion

 \section{Discussion}

-In this work we have introduced a simple and general approach for using potential prior information on the importance of variable in a regression problem.
-Such prior information may be available in a variety of settings of interest, including time series settings, settings with missing data, and where some corruption of the data is suspected, among many others.
+In this work we have introduced a simple and general nested regression approach for using potential prior information on the importance of variable in a regression problem.
+Such prior information may be available in a variety of settings of interest, including time series analysis, settings with missing data, and where some corruption of the data is suspected, among many others.
 We have described a simple computational strategy for implementing approach with the Lasso, and ridge regression, and provided in Theorem~\ref{thm:mainresult} some theoretical support for our scheme via a general result on selecting estimators in high-dimensional linear regression settings.
-It would be of interest to extend this result to encompass generalised linear models, for example.
-Another open question is whether there is a data-dependant choice of grid size that can be used.
+It would be of interest to extend this result to encompass generalised linear models, for example, and also aggregation schemes such as stacking \citep{wolpert1992stacked}.
+Another open question is whether there is a data-dependent choice of the number of subsets $K$ that can be used.